Inequalities Institute, March 2026

 • Jewish immigrants from the Pale of Settlement entered the tailoring trade from the 1880s onwards, concentrated in London's East End, Leeds, and Manchester.

-• They brought organisational practices — finer division of labour, subcontracting networks — that accelerated sewing machine adoption in ready-to-wear production.
+• They brought organisational practices that accelerated sewing machine adoption in ready-to-wear production.

 • The ethnic economy provided both a floor (preventing falls into unskilled labour) and a ladder (channelling leavers into commercial and retail occupations).